-- Committee members may ask the applicant for clarification as to how a publication or presentation meets the criteria. - The applicant may also request a meeting to clarify how the publications, presentations, and/or grants meet the criteria for promotion. - The Committee defines "Scholarship within the Discipline" as applying to the body of knowledge in the field of education. - Committee members remain a part of the committee during the promotion process with the exception of their own application. - Committee members can vote on decisions related to promotion for academic rank even if the rank is above their current rank. - All applications will be submitted electronically.

-- A mastery of teaching and instruction is a criterion for both the promotion and tenure process.
+- Committee members may ask the applicant for clarification as to how a publication or presentation meets the criteria. - The applicant may also request a meeting to clarify how the publications, presentations, and/or grants meet the criteria for promotion. - Committee members remain a part of the committee during the promotion process with the exception of their own application. - Committee members can vote on decisions related to promotion for academic rank even if the rank is above their current rank. - All applications will be submitted electronically. - A mastery of teaching and instruction is a criterion for the promotion process.
 For the Graduate Education faculty member, dissertation work is a significant portion of the teaching load.
 The Graduate Education faculty applicant will include in the Instruction criteria section of the application packet a narrative regarding the dissertation activities that have occurred since any previous promotion.
 The narrative will specify those committees that the applicant chaired and those that the applicant served as a committee member, noting which committees have completed. - All of the Ed.D. candidates whose dissertations were chaired by the promotion applicant and defended since the applicant's last promotion will be surveyed.
-In addition to this data, evaluation data from the Ed.D. exit surveys will be included as a required document of the promotion, tenure, and sabbatical application packet.
+In addition to this data, evaluation data from the Ed.D. exit surveys will be included as a required document of the promotion and sabbatical application packet.